 - 1. Write an Abstract for the assigned journal article. - 2.
-The Abstract is to be no more than two pages, double-spaced, Times New Roman, 12 font.

-The Abstract Outline:
+The Abstract is to be no more than two pages, doublespaced, Times New Roman, 12 font. - 3.
+The Abstract Outline: - a.

-- a.
 Tell the reader what you did in this research. - 1.
 Introduction and Background. - 2.
 Objectives of the study. - 3.
-Brief description of the apparatus used. - b.
-What were your results in this study? - This section should be a condensation of the discussion section of your report.

-- c.
-What did you conclude in your study? - This section should be a condensation of the conclusion section of your report. - d.
+Brief description of the apparatus used. - 4.
+Brief description of the procedure used. - b.
+What were your results in this study? - 1.
+This section should be a condensation of the discussion section of your report. - c.
+What did you conclude in your study? - 1.
+This section should be a condensation of the conclusion section of your report. - d.
 What do you recommend based on your study? - 1.
 This section should be a condensation on the recommendation section of your report.

-The abstract does not generally contain equations or references.
+4. The abstract does not generally contain equations or references.